-Step One: Wash 1 yd of 100% linen in your washing machine with a pH neutral detergent in warm to hot water or heat it in a pot of water and unscented dish soap until it’s boiling.
+Step One: Wash 1 yard of 100% linen in your washing machine with a pH neutral detergent in warm to hot water, or heat it in a pot of water and unscented dish soap until it’s boiling.

 Let it simmer for 45-60 minutes before turning off your heat and letting it cool.
 The longer you leave your linen in your dye pot, the stronger the color may become.
 Understand that the color you see when wet may be slightly darker than the color of your linen when dry.